Jwensloff/fitLit/README.md

 ![Chart.js](https://img.shields.io/badge/Chart.js-blue)

 ## Installation and Setup Instructions
+You can find the deployed feature [here](https://jwensloff.github.io/fitLit/).

+Alternatively, you can:
 Clone down this repository to run the front-end application.
 Additionally, you will need to navigate to this [back-end api](https://github.com/turingschool-examples/fitlit-api.git ), and follow the set-up instructions.